erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 1. Implement Reinforcement training Hf from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this approach vs. alternative approaches
+3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to solve real-world problems

 ### Short Description

 A computational intelligence atechniquethat learns patterns from data to make predictions or decisions.
 Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales content and property features.
-Operates by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.
+Operates by training on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies